adler-j/ryanwattersme/content/singletons/resume.md

 #### Responsibilities

-* Content strategy for the site's refresh project and member collaboration project
+* Content strategy for the site refresh and member collaboration projects
-* Management of more than 100 subsites and 50,000+ pieces of content on a site built with a distributed authorship model
+* Management of more than 100 subsites and 50,000+ pieces of content with a distributed authorship model
 * Google analytics review and reporting
-* Oversight of the marketing department's video DAM (Ooyala)
-* Lead permissions cleanup project and acted as main point of contact for consultants to standardize permissions and inheritance within the site's CMS
+* Lead permissions cleanup project
-* SharePoint 2013 CMS training of three web content assistants, as well as other colleagues across the Academy
+* CMS/DMS training of three web content assistants and other colleagues
-* Introduced new content management strategy and process; the new strategy included content calendars, content modeling, new metadata schema, and the development of a tutorial site for content owners
-  * [Sample of AAP.org Tutorial Site for Content Owners][]
+* Oversight of the marketing department's video DAM

 #### Accomplishments

+* Introduced new content management strategy, including content calendars, content modeling, metadata schema, and a standalone tutorial site (See [Tutorial Website Sample][])
-* STAR Award (quarterly employee recognition) for the Department of Marketing
+* STAR Award, Department of Marketing (quarterly employee recognition)
 * Standardized and automated a complex editorial workflow that reduced turnaround for content-related requests from 1 week to less than 24 hours
-* Combined editorial/content calendars between AAP.org and HealthyChildren.org to better unify content strategy between the organization's main member-focused and parent-focused web properties
+* Unified content calendars for AAP.org and HealthyChildren.org for better content strategy between the properties
 * Developed all front-end code for the [AAP's Literacy Toolkit](https://littoolkit.aap.org), a site introduced by Hillary Clinton during the AAP's National Conference & Exhibition

 ### Managing Medical Copy Editor <span class="work-experience-time">Nov 2011 &ndash; Feb 2014</span>